ndesh26/ndesh26.github.io/_posts/2016-05-25-Introduction-to-Mesa.md

 comments:   true

 ---
-I have been working on video post processing on mesa for the past two weeks, So I thought I could also write about it so it might help someone who wants to contribute to mesa.
-So I will be doing a series of post regarding mesa, linus grahics stack ,video processing and more.
+I have been working on video post processing on mesa for the past two weeks, So I thought I could also write about it and it might help someone who wants to contribute to mesa.
+Hence, I will be doing a series of post regarding mesa, linus grahics stack ,video processing and more.
 <!--more-->
 This is the first post in a series of posts to come.
 It will serve as a introduction to mesa and the linux graphics stack.